-Another attraction for me, and maybe for you, is not all of the recipes are spicy hot.
+And the other thing that appeals to me about Nellie’s offerings is that not all of the recipes are spicy hot.
 So, I look forward to returning with my husband who happens to be one of those people who NEVER likes it hot.

 The taco plate he ordered is one of several low-octane dishes on Nellie’s menu and one he, just yesterday, said he would like to have again.